quicwg/base-drafts/draft-ietf-quic-transport.md

 connection SHOULD be applied for all paths used by the connection.

-In case multiple connections share the same five-tuple, i.e. same source and destination IP address and UDP port the setting of the spin bit needs to be coordinated across all connections to ensure a clear signal to any on path measurement point, however that might not be feasible.
+In case multiple connections share the same five-tuple, i.e. same source and destination IP address and UDP ports, endpoints should try to co-ordinate across all connections to ensure a clear signal to any on-path measurement points.

 When the spin bit is disabled, endpoints MAY set the spin bit to any value, and MUST accept any incoming value.
-It is RECOMMENDED that they set the spin bit to a random value either chosen independently for each packet, or chosen independently for each path and kept constant for that path.
+It is RECOMMENDED that endpoints set the spin bit to a random value either chosen independently for each packet, or chosen independently for each path and kept constant for that path.